 For all of these reasons, feeding your baby with a substitute non human-mammalian milk is not a good idea; even the ones closest to human breast milk are still lacking in other important components.

 So now that we've covered what isn't a good substitute for breast milk, let's take a look at what is.
 Industrially produced, 100% organic infant formulas are the best alternative to breast milk.
 Most of these formulas cannot actually recreate the bioactive substances, cholesterol, and enzymes found in breast milk, nor can they naturally adapt to babies' different growth stages - but they're a pretty good imitation and are the best milk for babies besides the real thing.
 And the different stages of formula that are available meet babies' needs throughout their growth.

 Although industrially manufactured infant formulas improve every day to meet babies' nutritional needs, many non-organic formulas still contain harmful ingredients.
 Even organic formulas produced in the U.S. include ingredients that are banned in Europe.
 To avoid exposing your baby to these dangerous elements, always be sure to read the formula's label carefully.

-Our conclusion is no matter if you choose to feed your baby formulas based on cow, goat or sheep milk - try to always choose an organic brand, ideally manufactured in Europe, as they don't include harmful ingredients that USA organic formulas still permit.
+In conclusion, whether you choose to feed your baby formulas based on cow's, goat's or sheep's milk, try to always choose an organic brand, ideally manufactured in Europe so it doesn't include harmful ingredients that U.S. organic formulas still permit.

 Comments will be approved before showing up.